 Our GrooveTech AR Object Toolkit turns raw data into beautiful visual experiences highlighting a product from any angle, in any color or texture, in any environment.

-Objects can be modified by the user, creating endless opportunities for viewing in real-tiam in a real space without the need of the physical inventory.
+Objects can be modified by the user, creating endless opportunities for viewing in real-time in real space without the need for physical inventory.
 More complex items with multiple options can be configured as well.

 Above is an overview of the controls for the toolkit that the user has access to with our App.

 - Lighting and Color Calibration Controls – Gives the user access to a set of tools to dynamically modify the object

 - Cubemap Color and Depth Presets – Presets to quickly modify color and depth lighting of the object